Kylebrown9/EFunge/README.md

-# befunge-exec
+# EFunge

-befunge-exec is a simple command line application that acts as a Befunge interpretter and debugger.
+EFunge is a modified version of Befunge 93 that is meant to be more practical and easy to use version for enterprise users.

+**Note:** This project is for fun and is mildly to severely satirical

 ## Background